 Have all built their nests in my beard!’

 For the last 14 years of his life Lear lived in a home he had built at San Remo in Italy.
-He died there on Jan.
-29, 1888.
+Edward Lear died there on Jan.
+29, 1888, at age 75.

 At yovisto academic video search you can learn more about the origins and precursor of today’s comic strips in the lecture of Mark Bills on ‘Satire, Print Shops and Comic Illustration in 18th and 19th Century London’.